Quick & Easy Yoga Poses for Back Pain Relief

-Are you ready to try some quick yoga for back pain?
-These easy yoga poses can help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
+Are you ready to try some quick yoga poses to help relieve your back pain?
+Mimi Ko, fitness coordinator at Spa Pechanga in Temecula, California, weighs in on a couple quick and easy yoga poses to help you to have better mornings, give you much needed pain relief while adding some mental clarity to your day.
+If you're ready to go, grab a mat and let's get started!

 How to Do the Cat-Cow Sequence